kazuki43zoo/pdf-diff-commands/README.md

 * Checking difference for two pdf files after converting to image file
 * Can perform bulk comparing for two directories
 * Can specify pixel range to be ignored using configuration arguments
+* Can compare by ignore dynamic part on file name on bulk comparing

 ## How to run